Easy Pumpkin Pie with Flaky Crust & Creamy Filling

 • 2 eggs

-• A pinch of pepper!
+• A pinch of ground black pepper!
 Trust me… no one will know it’s in there, but it makes a wonderful difference!

 Instructions

-• Prepare the Pumpkin Pie Filling: In a large bowl, mix together the canned pumpkin or fresh pumpkin puree, brown sugar, pumpkin pie spice, salt and a pinch of pepper, cream, milk and eggs until well combined.
+• Prepare the Pie: While the dough is chilling, preheat your oven to 450°F (232°C).
+In a large bowl, whisk together the canned pumpkin puree, brown sugar, pumpkin pie spice, salt, pepper, cream, milk, and eggs until well combined and smooth.

 Notes

-3. Pumpkin Puree: Make sure to use pure pumpkin puree and not pumpkin pie filling.
-The latter is pre-sweetened and spiced, which could throw off your measurements.
+Pumpkin Puree: Always use pure pumpkin puree from a can, not pumpkin pie filling.
+The pie filling has added spices and sugar that will throw off your recipe.

 Nutrition